Some websites are easy to explore, while others feel confusing and disorganized. The difference often lies in how the content is structured.

 4.4 Use Comprehensive SEO Strategies

 Building SEO strategies is important for optimizing a website’s visibility on search engines.
-This involves various strategies to enhance search engine crawling, URL structure, using breadcrumbs, etc. Let’s discuss them in detail.
+This involves various strategies to enhance search engine crawling, including optimising URL structure and using breadcrumbs.
+Let’s discuss them in detail.

 Search Engine Crawling